10 Reasons Why You Are Toxic and How To Change It

-You’re afraid of change
+You’re afraid of change.

 You may not know why you’re doing what you’re doing, but chances are it’s because you’ve been doing it for so long that it’s become a habit.
 When something is a habit, we don’t think about what we’re doing or why.
 We do it automatically.
-But when we stop and ask ourselves why we do a certain thing, we can start making fundamental changes in our lives.
+But when we stop and ask ourselves why we do a sure thing, we can start making fundamental changes in our lives.

 You don’t want to fail: failure is scary!

-It means that something didn’t go exactly as planned, and now there might be consequences—like disappointment or embarrassment.
+It means that something didn’t go as planned, and now there might be consequences—like disappointment or embarrassment.
 You might have gotten used to being safe and comfortable (even if your life isn’t great).
 Feeling like everything could fall apart at any moment can keep us stuck in toxic behavior patterns because at least we feel familiar and safe compared with the unknown risks of success or change.

-You’re afraid of success
+You’re afraid of success.

 Although this sounds counterintuitive, many people who self-sabotage fear success!
 They think they’ll lose their edge if they get too comfortable in life—that their accomplishments will somehow make them less exciting people.

-You’re afraid of judgment from others
+You’re afraid of judgment from others.

 Maybe someone said something unkind when you were younger that made an impression on how confident you feel about yourself today; some past experiences taught you not to trust other people’s opinions so much.
 Whatever happened—and however justified it may seem—you need some time alone before letting other people back into your life again.